 Does it Really Matter?

-Option One: Wet Plaster
+Option 1: Wet Plaster

 Simple to understand and gives a smooth, durable finish.
 It’s ideal for difficult areas like door or window reveals and dormers.
 It also gives a good seal around openings — offering superior airtightness.